 As a civil engineering student, you will learn to design, build, and maintain the foundations for our modern society, which allows us to drink clean water, drive on roads and bridges, access airports, and enjoy everyday conveniences.

-Our ABET-accredited civil engineering curriculum is designed to deliver a broad background in all areas of civil engineering and provide opportunities for specialization.
-Practical applications are emphasized with sufficient theory so you can grow with the future as new materials, methods, and designs develop.
+Our civil engineering program, accredited by the Engineering Accreditation Commission of the Accreditation Board for Engineering and Technology, is designed to deliver a broad background in all areas of civil engineering and provide opportunities for specialization and to work side-by-side with experienced faculty as you gain hands-on, real-life experiences.
+Practical applications are emphasized with theory, so you can grow with the future as new materials, methods, and designs develop.

-At UW-Platteville, civil engineering graduates find that their analytical skills, ability to clearly explain design ideas and plans, and confident decision making prepare them for solid careers at the local, state, and federal level or with private consulting firms.
+At UW-Platteville, civil engineering graduates are prepared with analytical skills, an ability to clearly explain design ideas and plans, and with confident decision making skills to prepare them for meaningful careers at the local, state, and federal level as well as with private consulting firms.
 Additionally, a degree in civil engineering provides the starting point in the pathway to earning a Professional Engineer designation.

 Choose how your needs will best be suited by selecting an area of emphasis.

 Learn to use both technical and management skills to bring public and private projects to life.
 You will learn to use technical expertise, critical thinking skills, and financial insight to determine the equipment, personnel, and methods needed to turn a blueprint into a building; a road into a highway; or a vacant lot into a playground.
 Build your skills to monitor costs, keep the lines of communication open across teams, and make sure the project stays on schedule.